-Here’s how we did it and what I recommend for other families who wan to visit these unique islands off Ecuador’s coast.
+Here’s how we did our Galapagos vacation and what I recommend for other families who want to visit these unique islands off Ecuador’s coast.

-5 Tips for a Visiting the Galapagos Islands with Kids
+5 Tips for Cruising the Galapagos with Kids

 Stay on a ship